scandukuri/assistant-gate/README.md

   <br><br>
 </p>

+The final model checkpoint for the main experiment is posted [here](https://huggingface.co/scandukuri/mistral-stargate) on the HuggingFace hub.
+Reach out over email or X (linked in my [GitHub profile](https://github.com/scandukuri)) if you have any questions.
+<br><br>

 ## Setup

 When creating your conda environment to set up the project, first navigate to the root directory and run the following commands: